As the westernmost institution in the UNC system, Western Carolina University provides

 CAPS’ services, you may have to wait longer for the next appointment.

-Currently, enrolled students who have paid the Health Fee are eligible for services
+Enrolled students who have paid the Health Fee are eligible for services at CAPS.
+Faculty

 CAPS does not charge for their services for enrolled students who have paid the student